 A long day deserves a good night’s rest.
 If you prefer modern hotels with a little less quirk, head to the Doubletree by Hilton or Downtown SpringHill Suites.
 For something unique, try the Historic Melrose Hotel on Colorado Avenue.
 This hotel first opened in 1908, and the current owners turn up the Edwardian charm with interior décor that is reminiscent of a bygone era.

-After strolling through the town, head back out into the countryside to sample wine at one of the Grand Valley’s twenty+ wineries.
+After strolling through the town, head back out into the countryside to sample wine at one of the Grand Junction’s twenty+ wineries.
 Visitor favorite Whitewater Hill Vineyards prides itself on producing award-winning varietal wines that you can sip in their tasting room, along with a staff member to guide you.
-Canyon Wind Cellars in Palisade is set in a breathtaking flat plain beneath a windswept mesa.
-This family-owned vineyard also offers a free picnic area, so you can enjoy the scenery with lunch after your tasting.
-Palisade’s lovely Grande River Vineyards breaks the tasting room mold by opening their property for special events such as concerts and a winemaker’s dinner.
 If you’re in the area in the summertime, be sure to check out their website for their extensive events calendar.
 Many of Grand Junction’s vineyards are clustered in a gorgeous stretch of land bordering the Colorado River, which allows for biking between tasting rooms.
 Brown Cycles offers a variety of bikes at a reasonable price.
 If you prefer to travel in higher style, consider A Touch With Class Limousine – they specialize in wine tours that allow you to pick your own destinations.

-Grand Junction offers myriad flavors and sights that you’re unlikely to find anywhere else on the Western Slope – and all are easily accessible in a weekend.
+Grand Junction offers myriad flavors and sights that you’re unlikely to find anywhere else – and all are easily accessible in a weekend.
 For ladies on the move, this is one town where you’ll find both urban comforts and remote relaxation in one place.